openxc/vi-firmware/docs/compiling.rst

 Building from Source
 ====================

-Before you can compile, you will need to :doc:`define your CAN messages
-</definitions/definitions>`.

 The build process uses GNU Make and works with Linux (tested in Arch Linux and Ubuntu), OS X and Cygwin in Windows.
 For documentation on how to build for each platform, see the :doc:`supported platform details </platforms/platforms>`.

+Before you can compile, you will need to define your CAN messages:doc:`define your CAN messages </definitions>`.
+When compiling you need to specify which board you are compiling for with the ``PLATFORM`` flag.
+All other flags are optional.

 Makefile Options
 ================